List open files.

 The local system administrator can disable the use of the LSOFDEVCACHE environment variable or change its name when building lsof.
 Consult the output of -D? for the environment variable's name.

-The local system administrator may choose to have a system-wide device cache file when building lsof.
+The local system administrator can choose to have a system-wide device cache file when building lsof.
 That file will generally be constructed by a special system administration procedure when the system is booted or when the contents of /dev or /devices) changes.
 If defined, it is lsof's third device cache file path choice.

 You can tell that a system-wide device cache file is in effect for your local installation by examining the lsof help option output - i.e., the output from the -h or -? option.